Proximity Bias: Three Ways Leaders Can Ensure Remote Workers Aren’t Left Out in the Cold

 Most of us know the informal interactions that come with a well-developed internal network are a key to social capital, that commodity that allows us to collaborate, create and combine efforts to solve problems.
 As social capital erodes, we inevitably start to feel more disconnected, particularly from managers and other leaders who, to a large extent, control our career futures.

 Research data on this phenomenon is just now starting to come into focus.
 A global survey of white-collar workers conducted by The Adecco Group found a huge disconnect between leaders and the people they lead on the overall state of leadership performance.
-This inevitably feeds feelings of frustration and anxiety across the rank-and-file of an organization’s workforce, and begins to erode productivity and engagement.
+This inevitably feeds feelings of frustration and anxiety across the rank-and-file of an organisation’s workforce, and begins to erode productivity and engagement.

 Addressing proximity bias requires stronger relationships